 Whether you’re looking to improve your visibility, replacing a dead bulb, or upgrading to LEDs it is imperative that you check and adjust your headlamp aim!
 This is especially true when it comes to upgrading from the OEM stock halogen filament bulb.
 The OEM headlamp assembly and reflector is designed specifically for use with OEM stock halogen filament bulbs in terms of fitment and brightness.
 When you change to something that outputs more light with a totally different light source compared to regular halogen filament bulbs you will just add brightness – but you won’t gain full advantage of the extra output if your headlamps aren’t aimed properly.

-DON’T BE LAZY – AIM YOUR HEADLAMPS CORRECTLY.
+So if you kept your OEM halogen headlamps, but upgraded to LED light bulbs (Katana, Diod Dynamics, etc.) DON’T BE LAZY – AIM YOUR HEADLAMPS CORRECTLY.
 I’ve seen too many people put LEDs or even brighter CrystalVisions or Silverstars and not do the aiming, then complain that the light isn’t good.
 Or worse, they think that having their headlights blind everyone in oncoming traffic and illuminating every traffic sign like it is glowing from being exposed to nuclear fallout means they have “better light performance”.

 Well guess what?
 This also applies to LED headlamp bulb upgrades (like when I installed the Katana LED bulbs).
 With any change from OEM, even if the bulb fits into the housing perfectly, the light output and direction might not be where it’s supposed to be.
 So figure since you’re adding an upgrade, it only makes sense to “calibrate” it correctly, right?